Sonata 6.7

-The Sonata 6.7 is a trailerable sailboat, that was designed by American Gary Mull and first built in 1986.
+The Sonata 6.7 is a recreational keelboat designed by Gary Mull and first built in 1986.
 The design is out of production.

 Production

 The boat was built by Sonata Yachts in Australia, which completed 40 examples starting in 1986.

 Design

-The Sonata 6.7 is a small recreational keelboat, built predominantly of fiberglass.
+The Sonata 6.7 is built predominantly of fiberglass.
 It has a fractional sloop rig, an internally-mounted spade-type rudder and a fixed fin keel.
 It displaces 2544 lb and carries 952 lb of ballast.

 The boat has a draft of 4.92 ft with the standard keel.
 There was a lifting keel version produced as well.

 The design has a hull speed of 5.9 kn.